 Reduce First Response Time in Intercom

 First response time has a direct impact on customer satisfaction.
-A sub-5-minute first response converts an anxious customer into a reassured one.
-The teams that consistently hit FRT targets are the ones that have it in view every day.
+A quick first reply reassures an anxious customer.
+The teams that consistently hit FRT targets are the ones that see the number every week — not the ones who export it after a complaint.

 The reactive approach

-2. 2Investigate spikes by checking queue depth and staffing.
+- 2Investigate spikes by digging into queue depth and staffing.

-The problem: Reviewing FRT weekly means you react to SLA misses after they happen.
-By then, the customers who waited too long have already formed an opinion.
+The problem: Checking FRT only when something breaks means you react to SLA misses after they happen.
+By then, customers who waited too long have already formed an opinion.

 With Supportman